IS THE SUCCESS RATE FOR MARRIAGE COUNSELING PREDICTABLE?

 The Professional & Personal Experience, Education, Skill Level and Neutrality of Your Marriage Therapist

 When there are very different perspectives or some problematic history, such as due to infidelity, to work through, the education, experience skill, and neutrality of the couples counselor is a significant factor in becoming a happy couple once again.
-In my phone consultation with one or both partners, before scheduling the first session, questions about my credentials and experience are sometimes asked.

 A common question is whether or not I am currently married.
 The answer is yes.
 I am and have been happily married since 1995.
 Before getting married, we also lived together for three years.
 My current marriage to Bonnett Chandler is not my only experience of being married.
 When I was in my very early 20's, I had a year of living together, followed by a 15-year marriage that included having three children (who have been adults for many years).